The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 Being approachable is a two-way street.
 If your team isn't comfortable coming to you with problems, they're also going to be uncomfortable when you come to them.

-Using regular 1 on 1 meetings to strengthen the relationships with your team will help them be more receptive to your feedback during and after their reviews.
+Using regular one to one meetings to strengthen the relationships with your team will help them be more receptive to your feedback during and after their reviews.

 [Ed note: Not sure where to start?
 Here's 81 ways to build rapport with *anyone*.]

-4) Build a bridge of progress to the next appraisal
+4) Build a bridge of progress to the next performance appraisal process

 What happens when a review is complete?
 Often, it's submitted to HR and they start their process to determine raises and bonuses.
 And now you're done for 6 to 12 months.
 What a relief.